-The project begins with a question or wondering – something you always think about, but never seem to have the time to explore in depth.
-Teachers begin by brainstorming questions and decide on the one that will have the most impact on their professional growth, as well as the most positive impact on student learning.
+The Professional Passion Project can also be launched at your school.
+It begins with a question or wondering – something you always think about, but never seem to have the time to explore in depth.
+Begin by brainstorming questions and decide on the one that will have the most impact on your professional growth, as well as the most positive impact on student learning.
 This leads to a plan of action, taking into account materials needed, resources to research, a timeline for the project, and people to collaborate with.
 The project concludes with a share-out to the community.
 Invite parents and stakeholders to share in a celebration of teachers who are passionate about education.
 This is a great opportunity for teachers to model lifelong learning!
 Encourage faculty to submit their findings to educational publications, too.

 Here is a template to guide the process: